Picovoice/orca/demo/c/README.md

 - **For Windows Only**: [MinGW](https://www.mingw-w64.org/) is required to build the demo.

 # Speech Synthesis Demos
 Orca supports two modes of operation: streaming and single synthesis.

-In the streaming synthesis mode, the text is synthesized in chunks, which allows for instantaneous audio playback.
+In the streaming synthesis mode, Orca processes an incoming text stream in real-time and generates audio in parallel.
+This is demonstrated in the Orca streaming demo.

 In the single synthesis mode, the text is synthesized in a single call to the Orca engine.

 **Note**: the following commands are run from the root of the repo.